grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Feckers are moving fast and loud Capt."
 Called up Chips.
 "Like they ain't 'fraid of no feckin' shit."

 "That's how armed ships behave."
 Said Hemi from the control seat.
-"Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen, try to aqcuire the sound of our electric motor on sonar."
+"Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."

-Deep within Captain Percy she pushed down an atavistic animal instinct that was urging her to run.
+Deep within Captain Percy she pushed down a primitive instinct urging her to run.
 A fresh young sub driver might crank on as much throttle as possible to move away from a threat.
 But evolution had moved submarines into a different escape tactic: slink away silently.
-They were in a very, very slow-speed race: get out of range of the pursuers sonar, as slowly and quietly as possible.
+They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

 After a few more minutes of staring at black empty sea, seeing nothing and at the same time knowing they were out there, Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped over to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.

 Captain Percy leaned over the navigation table, holding her flashlight pointed at their location on the chart with one hand while reading the markings on Chips' paper and laying down the contact's course and times on the chart with a grease pencil in her other hand.
 She them marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the map.

 "Fuck they're moving fast."
 Said Percy to herself.
-"Fuck, they could be in visual range already."
+"We might be able to fucking see them already."

 "Feckin' possible, ya."
 Agreed Chips.

+### Percy sees the black sub through the periscope again

 Percy scaled the ladder up to the control room quickly, and raised the periscope, spinning it to look out over their rear quarter as it rose.
-She scanned for just a moment, and then there was a long, low black shadow running across the black surface of the water.
+She scanned for just a moment, and then there was a long, low dark shadow running across the black surface of the water.
 It kicked up whitecaps where it plowed through the swells, and left a string of white wake behind it.
 A large black fin rose from the body of the black shadow and from that fin a soft red glow followed by a long black stream of soot marking it's passage through the air in parallel to its wake marking its passage through the water.
 Even as Percy watched the red glow faded, and the white wake died away.
 They were shutting down their diesels so they could hear better.

-The black submarine was two or three miles off, and running across the path the _Prospect_ had traveled along so from where Percy was she could see the whole length of the boat.
-And mounted to it's bow was the same medieval ramming contraption she had seen before.
+The black submarine was two or three miles off, and running across the path the _Prospect_ had traveled along.
+So from where Percy was she could see the whole length of the boat.
+And mounted to its bow was the same medieval ramming contraption she had seen before.
 The same that had ripped a wound in her boat.

 "Fuck.
 It's that same fucking sub that rammed us.
 Shut down the motor Hemi.
 We're going silent, and hopefully they'll miss us."

 The hum of the electric motor died away.
 Captain Percy watched the back sub through the periscope.
-They had switched to electric motors and were moving forward again.
-The bow disappeared under the black swells of the ocean, and the rest of the deck followed a few moments later.
+They had engaged their own electric motors and were moving forward again.
+The bow suddenly sunk under the black swells of the ocean, and the rest of the deck followed a few moments later.
 Streams of misted water were shooting up from its deck as Percy watched the sail sinking into the black line where the surface met the sky.

 "They're diving."
 Percy told Hemi.
 "Chips!
 They went down.
 With our motors off, you should still be able to hear them on sonar.
 Track 'em, and let me know what the fuck they're doing."